hnzhang/notes/AWS-architect-associate.md

 ## limits.
 ### for regsion
- --default 2,500, max 10,000
+ * default 2,500, max 10,000
  ### per security group,
  * 60 inbound
  * 60 outbound
  ### for Elastic Network Interface(ENI)
- --default 5 security groups
+ * default 5 security groups
- --max 16 security groups
+ * max 16 security groups

 # NAT
 Network Address translation
 for private subnet
 1. outbound tranffic to gain the internet
-2. if two networks which have conflicting network addresses, NAT can help to make the addresses aggreeable
+1. if two networks which have conflicting network addresses, NAT can help to make the addresses aggreeable
 ## NAT Instances is legacy implementation by EC2 instances.
 ## NAT Gateways is a managed service which launches redundant instances within the selected AZ.